Palatine Zweibrücken

-Palatinate-Zweibrücken (Herzogtum Pfalz-Zweibrücken; Duché de Palatinat-Deux-Ponts or Comté palatin de Deux-Ponts) was a former state of the Holy Roman Empire with full voting rights to the Reichstag.
+The Duchy of Palatinate-Zweibrücken (Herzogtum Pfalz-Zweibrücken; Duché de Palatinat-Deux-Ponts or Comté palatin de Deux-Ponts) was a duchy of the Holy Roman Empire with full voting rights to the Reichstag.
 Its capital was Zweibrücken.
-Its reigning house, a branch of the Wittelsbach dynasty, was also the Royal House of Sweden from 1654 to 1720.
+The reigning house, a branch of the Wittelsbach dynasty, was also the Royal House of Sweden from 1654 to 1720.

 Overview

 Palatine Zweibrücken was established as a separate principality in 1459, when Stephen, Count Palatine of Simmern-Zweibrücken divided his territory, Palatinate-Simmern and Zweibrücken, between his two sons.
 The younger son, Louis I, received the County of Zweibrücken and the County of Veldenz.